k33g/files/README.md

 - A question, a remark, go here https://github.com/k33g/files/issues
 - You want to contribute, propose updates, fixes, ...
 It's here https://github.com/k33g/files/pulls
+- :warning: Don't forget to notify me in the issues, it's simple, add the mention `@k33g`
+- If you :heart: this repository, don't forget to :star: it

 > My previous blog: http://k33g.github.io/